 ICE AND FIRE is a community project designed to explore and record prehistoric archaeology at risk in eroding areas where artefacts have been found on the surface.
-Fieldwork will take place during the summer of 2017 and offers the opportunity to be part of a friendly team.
+Fieldwork is now complete for this summer but there will be opportunities for finds handling and volunteer training later in the year, offering the opportunity to be part of a friendly team.

 LEARN NEW SKILLS!

 Volunteers will have the chance to learn about archaeological fieldwork techniques, recording and finds analysis under expert guidance – no previous experience is needed.
 We will train you.
 Fieldwork opportunities include excavation of test pits as well as seasonal field-walking.
 Indoor activities will include finds processing and analysis.
 You can contact the project team to register your interest.